Greektown, Chicago: History

 By 1930, the area which had become known as the "Greek Delta", held a foreign and native-born population of over 30,000.
+Greektown had been nicknamed the "Greek Delta" because it was located North and west of the Hull House on Blue Island, Halsted, and Harrison Street, which created a triangle that resembles a Delta.
+After World War II, an influx of Greeks immigrated to the US under the Displaced Persons Act, and an even more enormous amount entered in 1965 when the National Origins Act was repealed.
+Many of them ended up residing in Chicago.
 This population continued its growth and expansion with the district growing in size and area.

 This continued until 1960, when the opening of the University of Illinois Chicago campus, as well as the construction and opening of the Eisenhower Expressway, forced the neighborhood to move North along Halsted street to its current location along Halsted Street between Van Buren and Madison streets.
-The majority of functioning organisations and restaurants operating within the Greektown neighborhood opened within the 1970-1990 period following relocation to the current location along Halsted Street between Van Buren and Madison streets.
+The majority of functioning organizations and restaurants operating within the Greektown neighborhood opened within the 1970–1990 period following relocation to the current location along Halsted Street between Van Buren and Madison streets.

-The onset of the COVID-19 pandemic in 2020 saw bars and restaurants within the precinct close for business and events either postponed or cancelled.
+In 2016, the Parthenon closed after 48 years of being open, and neighboring restaurants, Santorini and Pegasus, closed within the year as well in order to make room for development.
+The closing of the 43 year old Pan Hellenic Pastry Shop in 2017 left few options for visitors.
+The onset of the COVID-19 pandemic in 2020 saw bars and restaurants within the precinct close for business and events either postponed or canceled.

 Events

 There are various events occurring in the Greektown district, varying in scale from weekly to annually.

-‘A Taste of Greektown’ is an annual culinary and cultural event held within the Greektown precinct, held in the month of August.
+"A Taste of Greektown" is an annual culinary and cultural event held within the Greektown precinct, held in the month of August.

-The stated aim of the festival is to combine ‘old world traditions with 21st century freshness’ in the Greek cuisine, through the use of local neighbourhood food producers and vendors.
+The stated aim of the festival is to combine "old world traditions with 21st century freshness" in the Greek cuisine, through the use of local neighborhood food producers and vendors.
 The event additionally offers entertainment through Greek bands and entertainment, as well as games for children.
 This event Is held between Adams Street and Van Buren street on 315 South Halsted street.
 This event saw the 30th anniversary of its founding occur in 2019.

-The Greektown neighborhood organisation also offer various events which occur on a more regular basis, such as monthly Greek dancing classes.
-Many events scheduled for early 2020, however, such as the scheduled 12th District Chicago Alternative Policing Strategy meeting for citizens to raise queries and concerns with local police, were either cancelled or postponed due to restrictions surrounding the COVID-19 pandemic.
+The Greektown neighborhood organization also offer various events which occur on a more regular basis, such as monthly Greek dancing classes.
+Many events scheduled for early 2020, however, such as the scheduled 12th District Chicago Alternative Policing Strategy meeting for citizens to raise queries and concerns with local police, were either canceled or postponed due to COVID-19 restrictions.